It’s a pretty frequently asked question from beginner and somewhat intermediate guitar players, what are some easy guitar solos for beginners?

 Bad Company recorded “Can’t Get Enough” in November 1973.
 Less than a year later, the piece was already on the Billboard Hot 100, peaking at the number 5 slot.
 It wouldn’t have reached this spot if not for the phenomenal songwriting skills of Mick Ralphs.

-Knowing that the song will not sound right if he used standard tuning, Ralphs tuned it to an open C. This gave the piece its characteristic tone that would otherwise be tricky to obtain using a standard tuning.
+Knowing that the song would not sound right if he used standard tuning, Ralphs tuned it to an open C. This gave the piece its characteristic tone that would otherwise be tricky to obtain using a standard tuning.
 The “Can’t Ge Enough’s” solo is a classic Blues Rock that comes with slick bends, bluesy motifs, and tasty licks.
-It is quite difficult to discern where the actual solo starts, since Ralphs’ guitar-playing is so fluid.
+It is quite difficult to discern where the actual solo starts since Ralphs’ guitar-playing is so fluid.

 The 3:12 to 3:36 section of this song is proof of the masterful fingering of Bad Company’s famed guitarist.
-Get the tuning right and you can easily nail this piece.
+Get the tuning right, and you can easily nail this piece.